 How does making sauce differ from other extracts?

-Extraction technicians manipulate the temperatures used throughout the process, which affects how long it will take to remove all residual solvents, and whether the isolates will grow into small or large crystals.
+Additionally, extraction technicians manipulate the temperatures used throughout the process to control how long it takes for residual solvents to evaporate to create small or large crystals.

 What is live resin sauce?